CodeDialect/cysic-verifier/README.md

 # 🛠️ CYSIC Phase 3 Verifier Auto Installer

-This script automates the setup of the [CYSIC Phase 3 Verifier](https://github.com/cysic-labs/cysic-phase3) on Linux.
+This script automates the setup of the [CYSIC Phase 3 Verifier sign up here](https://cysic.xyz/zk/verifier) use invite code `0d07f` on Linux.
 It prompts for your reward address, runs the official setup, and launches the verifier in a background `screen` session.

 ---